How to get a business credit card

 2. Compare business credit card options

 There’s no one-size-fits-all approach when choosing a business credit card.
-Every business credit card has different rates, fees and perks you’ll want to investigate.
+Every business credit card has different rates, fees and perks you’ll want to research.
 Your choice will ultimately depend on your situation, financial goals, purchasing needs and industry-specific factors.
 You can weigh these considerations by asking:

 Remember that every business credit card offers something different.
 You should tailor your choice according to how your business operates and where you’ll use your card the most.